Giuseppe-Nucifora/ArmFlix/README.md

 1. - [X] Menù and interaction with it (Works but It needs the other points. )

-2. - [X] Array with multiple types of data and print
+2. - [X] Array with multiple types of data and print.

 3. - [X] Add/remove element